Hydrodynamic interpretation of generic squeezed coherent states: A kinetic theory: A hydrodynamic interpretation for generic squeezed coherent states

-The second term on the right hand side of eq.~(\ref{eq:Joint_ent_calc}) vanishes due to the Wigner matrix being a symplectic matrix (and so is its inverse).
+which corresponds to an equilibrium entropy as we have ${d\mathbb{S}_{(\mathbf{q},\mathbf{p})}}/{dt}=0.$ The second term on the right hand side of eq.~(\ref{eq:Joint_ent_calc}) vanishes due to the Wigner matrix being a symplectic matrix (and so is its inverse).
 Note that $\mathbb{S}_{(\mathbf{q},\mathbf{p})}$ is indeed the Shannon entropy of the Wigner function (multiplied by $k_B$)\footnote{Information entropy matches the thermodynamic entropy up to the factor $k_B$ for systems in equilibrium as in our case.} which is sometimes referred to as the Wigner entropy \cite{Santos:2017, Brunelli:2018, Malouf:2019, Belenchia:2020}.
 It matches the R{\'e}nyi$-2$ entropy up to a constant for Gaussian states \cite{Adesso:2012}.
 It also corresponds to the lower bound of the missing position and momentum information for a stationary system as presented in \cite{Birula:1975} and whose relation to the Heisenberg uncertainty principle has been discussed in \cite{Birula:2011}.

 Indeed, the fact that $\mathbb{S}_{(\mathbf{q},\mathbf{p})}$ corresponds to a minimum entropy state can be argued within the Schr{\"{o}}dinger--Robinson uncertainty principle \cite{deGosson:2009, deGosson:2019}.
 Namely, the determinant of the covariance matrix, i.e.,